-Students choosing to follow the thesis route are required to prepare a thesis based on original research under the guidance of the chair or faculty advisor.
-To be eligible for consideration, students interested in the thesis stream must maintain an 85% average throughout the required courses and must submit both a draft research proposal and a writing sample for review.
-Students interested in this option must declare their interest to the Department Chair by the near the beginning of their second year in the program.
-Students who start in September must their Declaration to do Research (Thesis) form by September 15 of their second year in the program.
-Students their Declaration to do Research (Thesis) form by December 15 of their first year in the program.
+Students choosing to follow the thesis route are required to prepare a thesis based on original research under the guidance of a faculty supervisor.
+To be eligible for consideration, students interested in the thesis stream must maintain an 85% average throughout the required courses and must submit both a draft research proposal, an academic writing sample, and a researcher reflection and plan for review1.
+Students interested in this option must declare their interest to the